12:34:11 pm

-Srinagar,Jammu And Kashmir
+Srinagar,Jammu and Kashmir

-24°C / Clouds
+26°C / Clouds

-A beautiful place that fails words to completely express its beauty, where nature paints its most exquisite canvas, where every corner whispers tales of serenity and charm; welcome to , fondly hailed as the 'Paradise on Earth', a land where beauty knows no bounds.
+A beautiful place that fails words to completely express its beauty, where nature paints its most exquisite canvas, where every corner whispers tales of serenity and charm; welcome to Kashmir, fondly hailed as the 'Paradise on Earth', a land where beauty knows no bounds.
 As a curious traveller, I found myself spellbound by the sheer magnificence of this heavenly abode.

 Amongst this enchanting land's many marvels, one gem, the Dal Lake, shines with unparalleled brilliance.
 Revered as the 'Jewel of Srinagar', this breathtaking expanse of water beckons adventurers and dreamers alike.
 Spanning an impressive 15 kilometres, it holds the title of being the second-largest lake in Kashmir.